ivs-kuleuven/platosim3/source/platonium_tutorials.rst

 **Generate variable source files**

 In order to help the process of generating variable input light curves for PlatoSim, as part of PLATonium the script ``varsim`` is made available.
 Given a star and a exoplent this script creates a synthetic stellar and exoplanet variability model directly inline with the cadence of your simulated observations.
+The script is developed around modelling:

+* Stellar activity modulations
+* Granulation
+* Convection driven oscillations (p-modes)
+* Exoplanet transits
-The script is developed around modelling stellar activity modulations, granulation, and stellar convection driven oscillations (p-modes).
-Exoplanet transits and phase curve variations (due to Doppler beaming and ellisoidal distorsion) can likewise be included.
-There is a future plan on including a eclipsing binary model as well.
-The stellar p-modes and transit eclipses are derived from synthetic `PHOENIX <https://phoenix.astro.physik.uni-goettingen.de/>`_ spectra being convolved with the instrumental bandpass.
+* Phase curve variations (due to Doppler beaming and ellisoidal distorsion)

+The amplitude of each of these variable signals are derived using synthetic `PHOENIX <https://phoenix.astro.physik.uni-goettingen.de/>`_ spectra being convolved with the instrumental bandpass.
 The figure below shows an example of a generated noise-less light curve of a variable star with a Neptune-sized transiting planet.
 We refer the reader to the technical note `PLATO-PL-KUL-0020 <https://issues.cosmos.esa.int/platowiki/display/PPWS/Simulated+datasets?preview=%2F36548784%2F56427070%2FPLATO-KUL-PL-TN-0020_MultiQuarterCameraSimulation.pdf>`_ for a more detailed description.

 .. image:: ../figures/platonium_varsimExample.png
    :align: center